 About the Loan Program

-The City of Durham has partnered with Carolina Small Business Development Fund to establish the Durham Small Business Recovery Fund to provide loan and grant funds for small businesses (for-profits) adversely affected by the COVID-19 pandemic.
+The City of Durham and Durham County have partnered with Carolina Small Business Development Fund to establish the Durham Small Business Recovery Fund to provide loan and grant funds for small businesses (for-profits) adversely affected by the COVID-19 pandemic.
 Eligible businesses are those with fewer than 25 employees, including home-based businesses and food trucks, which are subject to additional criteria listed below.

 Loans are ONLY available to businesses with revenues greater than $500,000 to $2 million, according to most recent tax filing.

-- Business must be an independent business located within Durham City Limits
+- Must be an independent business located within Durham County

 - For-profit businesses including, but not limited to sole proprietorships, home businesses, and independent contractors